 - Revocation (formed in Boston; while Dave Davidson is a native of the city and still lives there, he is now the only remaining member from New England; Dan Gargiulo is from Long Island, Brett Bamberger is from New Jersey and currently lives in Virginia, and Ash Pearson is from Vancouver.)

-- At the end of Tom Lehrer's "The Elements", he sings the word "Harvard" in such a way that it rhymes perfectly with the word "discovered."
+- At the end of Tom Lehrer's "The Elements", from An Evening Wasted with Tom Lehrer, he sings the word "Harvard" in such a way that it rhymes perfectly with the word "discovered."

 - "Massachusetts" by Green Greenway.
 Apparently, this is the only state where the traffic is worse than Joisey.